nmalcolm/Blaze/README.md

 Requirements:

 - A non-Windows computer (send a pull request if you require Windows support)
-- A server (VPS, Raspberry Pi, supercomputer, etc) that you can SSH into with a password (passwordless auth is on my TODO list)
+- A server (VPS, Raspberry Pi, supercomputer, etc) that you can SSH into
 - Python 2.7

 ```